Mr. Brainwash art is selling for serious money in 2025—but is it a genius investment or just Instagram bait with a price tag?

 And while the mystery around him—Is he Banksy?
 Is he a Banksy creation?—has never been officially solved, that speculation has only made him more fascinating to collectors.

-If you’re investing in art that lives at the intersection of culture, media, and street art, Mr. Brainwash is hard to beat.
+If you’re buying art that sits right where culture, media, and street vibes collide, Mr. Brainwash is hard to beat.

 3. There’s a Lot of Art to Choose From